 The Berkeley Distinguished Lectures in Data Science, co-hosted by the Berkeley Institute for Data Science (BIDS) and the Berkeley Division of Data Sciences, features Berkeley faculty doing visionary research that illustrates the character of the ongoing data revolution.
 This lecture series is offered to engage our diverse campus community and enrich active connections among colleagues.
 All campus community members are welcome and encouraged to attend.
 Arrive at 3:30 PM for light refreshments and discussion prior to the formal presentation.

-Anca Dragan is an Assistant Professor in the EECS Department at UC Berkeley.
+Anca Dragan is an Associate Professor in the EECS Department at UC Berkeley.
 Her goal is to enable robots to work with, around, and in support of people.
 She runs the InterACT Lab, which focuses on algorithms for human-robot interaction - algorithms that move beyond the robot's function in isolation, and generate robot behavior that also accounts for interaction and coordination with end-users.
 InterACT work across different applications - from assistive robots, to manufacturing, to autonomous cars - and draws from optimal control, planning, estimation, learning, and cognitive science.
 She also helped found and serves on the steering committee for the Berkeley AI Research (BAIR) Lab, and she is a co-PI of the Center for Human-Compatible AI.
 She's been honored by the Sloan Fellowship, MIT TR35, the Okawa award, and an NSF CAREER award.